oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 # Multitenant Database Lifecycle Management
 ## Introduction

-This workshop will help you understand how one can utilise Enterprise Manager to make the best use of Oracle Database Multitenancy , and Lifecycle Management capabilities.
-We also have labs which will help you understand how organisations can utilise the Database Private Cloud which allows self service users to request and manage PDBs with ease.
+This workshop will help you understand how one can utilize Enterprise Manager to make the best use of Oracle Database Multitenancy , and Lifecycle Management capabilities.
+We also have labs which will help you understand how organizations can utilize the Database Private Cloud which allows self-service users to request and manage PDBs with ease.

 *Estimated Lab Time: 60 minutes*